Secrets (Tears for Fears song)

-"Secrets" is a song by English pop rock band Tears for Fears, released in the US as a second single from their fifth album, Raoul and the Kings of Spain (1995).
+"Secrets" is a song by the English pop rock band Tears for Fears, released in the US as a second single from their fifth album, Raoul and the Kings of Spain (1995).
 The song was also initially planned for release as a single in the UK, but was withdrawn.

 Critical reception

 Steve Baltin from Cash Box wrote, "The latest release from the band's strong Raoul and the Kings of Spain CD is a lovely ballad that finds Roland Orzabal and musicians letting out a great deal of emotion.
 The result is a track that could fit in well at CHR, as well as Adult Contemporary.
 The band that once wanted to rule the world is growing up."